tiendc/go-deepcopy/README.md

     // {Y:11 U:22}
 ```

-### Ignore copying struct fields
+### Skip copying struct fields

 - By default, matching fields will be copied.
-If you don't want to copy a field, use tag `-`.
+If you don't want to copy a field, use tag value `-`.

   [Playground](https://go.dev/play/p/8KPe1Susjp1)